-An affidavit is a sworn statement.
+An affidavit is sworn statement.
 The FOIA Coordinator may make a Fee Waiver Affidavit Form available for use by the public.

-Nonprofit organization advocating for developmentally disabled or mentally ill individuals

-The FOIA Coordinator will discount the first \$20.00 of the processing fee for a request from a nonprofit organization formally designated by the State to carry out activities under Subtitle C of the federal Developmental Disabilities Assistance and Bill of Rights Act of 2000, Public Law 106-402, and the Protection and Advocacy for Individuals With Mental Illness Act, Public Law 99-319, or their successors, if the request meets all of the following requirements:
+Nonprofit organization advocating for developmentally disabled or mentally ill individuals The FOIA Coordinator will discount the first \$20.00 of the processing fee for a request from:

-- Is made directly on behalf of the organization or its clients; - Is made for a reason wholly consistent with the mission and provisions of those laws under Section 931 of the Mental Health Code, 1974 PA 258, MCL 330.1931; and - Is accompanied by documentation of its designation by the State, if requested by the Township Board.
+- A nonprofit organization formally designated by the state to carry out activities under subtitle C of the federal developmental disabilities assistance and bill of rights act of 2000, Public Law 106-402, and the protection and advocacy for individuals with mental illness act, Public Law 99-319, or their successors, if the request meets all of the following requirements: - o Is made directly on behalf of the organization or its clients. - o Is made for a reason wholly consistent with the mission and provisions of those laws under section 931 of the mental health code, 1974 PA 258, MCL 330.1931. - o Is accompanied by documentation of its designation by the state, if requested by the public body.